Strike action on the rise as power balance shifts - is Labour to blame?

 Employers and Manufacturers chief executive Kim Campbell says "unions have been emboldened".

-"They've got a very sympathetic Labour Minister [Andrew Little] who used to be a union organiser and a bunch of union-friendly legislation already enacted, with more coming," he says.
+"They've got a very sympathetic Labour Minister [Iain Lees-Galloway] who used to be a union organiser and a bunch of union-friendly legislation already enacted, with more coming," he says.

 Campbell describes the latest action by Air New Zealand engineers as unfortunate and cynical and "a precursor of more to come".